tusing/yubikey-pki/README.md

 ## 3. Generate endpoint subdomain certificates

 ```
-Generate an X.509 cert pair for the specified endpoint and loads it into your YubiKey.
+Generate an X.509 cert pair for the specified endpoint and load it into your YubiKey.
 Usage: ./endpoint.sh [--ttl <arg>] [-h|--help] <endpoint_domain> <root_domain>
 	<endpoint_domain>: subdomain to generate the certs for (e.g. 'foo' for 'foo.example.com')
 	<root_domain>: domain of the root CA (e.g. 'example.com' for 'foo.example.com')